Partnership

 The challenges women face are often invisible in data.
 Nevertheless, data collected, analyzed, and interpreted through an intersectional lens can contribute to more effective program and policy design, as well as empower women and gender-diverse groups.
 DPA’s Data Feminism Program is inspired by the concepts and principles discussed by Catherine D’Ignazio and Lauren Klein in their homonymous book, as well as by the 2030 Agenda for Sustainable Development’s Goal 5, which highlights the need to “Achieve gender equality and empower all women and girls”.
 Through this Program, our goal is to produce evidence for advocacy endeavors and policies that will accelerate intersectional, feminist, and LGBTQI+ inclusive gender equality.

-Program Lead Anna Spinardi outlines the vision behind the Program in the blog post linked below.
+Program Director Anna Spinardi outlines the vision behind the Data Feminism Program in the blog post linked below.

 Methods